MMF rules: EU versus US

+While they may differ in specific details, other provisions of the Regulation are comparable to Rule 2a-7 including KYC procedures and stress testing.
 The US rules are not as prescriptive as the Regulation in terms of the types of assets in which a MMF may invest, or the terms which must apply to internal assessment procedures and internal rating systems.
 In an unusual twist, the US rules continue to be one of the few instances in which a regulated entity (the MMF) is required to rely on and take account of ratings by credit rating agencies (although removal of credit ratings from these rules remains a regulatory goal).
 In contrast, the Regulation requires MMFs to develop and rely on internal rating systems to be developed in accordance with further guidance to be provided by the Commission.

 The most significant differences between the two sets of rules relate to ABCP and the requirement of capital buffers for CNAV MMFs.
 As worded, the Regulation would effectively prohibit MMFs from investing in existing ABCP, and it is highly unlikely that ABCP issuers would be able to unravel their portfolios to meet the requirements under the Regulation.
 Although the US has considered requiring capital buffers (albeit ranging from one to three percent of assets) for MMFs, its existing rule proposals contemplate other alternatives to mitigate liquidity runs on MMFs.
 The proposal for capital buffers under the Regulation is likely to make affected MMFs an unattractive investment due to the drag on return arising from holding the buffer.